say-yas/say-yas/README.md

 <h3 align="left">Hello, I am Sharareh!👋</h3>
-I am a physicist working mainly in the field of condensed matter physics.
+I am a physicist currently working mainly in the intersection of physics, mathematics and computer science.

 You can reach me at ssayyad.phys@gmail.com